arwankhoiruddin/hadoopSetup/README.md

 password:
 ```

 `deploy.sh` will copy all the hadoop configuration as well as the networking and local configuration (e.g. `/etc/hosts` and `bashrc`).
-However, you need to restart the terminal using the following command so the `bashrc` is updated.
+However, you need to reload the `bashrc` using the following command.

 ```
 $ source ~/.bashrc